ahimsadas/supertutor-ai-chat/ARCHITECTURE.md

   - `.gitignore` — repository ignore rules

 Note: This document will be updated as we implement components and refine the architecture.

+## Configuration & Secrets

+- `backend/.env.example` lists required variables for the backend.
+- `backend/.env` is local-only and git-ignored; do not commit real values.
+- The frontend will use public keys later via its own env file (separate from backend).